 On days 6 and 7, the cecal core becomes hardened and drier; eventually, it is passed in the feces in Emeria tenella infection.
 Regeneration of the epithelium is rapid and may be completed by day 10.

 Emeria tenella usually can be seen from the serosal surface of the ceca as dark petechiae and foci, which become coalesced in severe infections.
 The cecal wall is often greatly thickened because of edema and infiltration and later scar tissue.

 Histopathology of Emeria tenella infection:

 Microscopically, the first-generation schizonts are widely scattered and mature at 2–3 days PI in Emeria tenella infection.
 Small focal areas of hemorrhage and necrosis may appear near blood vessels of the inner circular muscles of the muscular layer in Emeria tenella infection.

 Heterophil infiltration of the submucosa proceeds rapidly as the large second-generation schizonts develop in the lamina propria in Emeria tenella infection.

 These are found in clusters or colonies that generally are the progeny of a single first-generation schizont.
 Maturation of the second-generation schizonts is accompanied by excessive tissue damage, bleeding, disruption of the cecal glands, and destruction of the mucosa and muscularis layer in Emeria tenella infection.

 Microgametes and macrogametes are seen in the tissues on days 6 and 7, and mature oocysts are released into the lumen in large numbers in Emeria tenella infection.
 Regeneration of the epithelium and glands may be complete by day 10 in light infections, but the epithelium may never completely recover in severe infections.
 Lost muscularis mucosa is not replaced, and the submucosa becomes densely fibrosed in Emeria tenella infection.

 Treatment Of Emeria tenella:If properly diagnosed, Emeria tenella infection treated successfully with single antibiotic.

-Since there are many anticoccidial drugs but they limitation great limitation of application in the field due to their mode of action.
+Since there are many anticoccidial drugs but they limitation a great limitation of application in the field due to their mode of action.
 Emeria tenella more exclusive coccidial infection in the field.